New York Truck Accident Attorneys Serving the Bronx

 Truck Accident Local New York Knowledge

 At Maggiano, DiGirolamo & Lizzi, we know how the high rate of semi-truck traffic on major commercial routes like Interstate 95, Interstate 495, and Interstate 78 can make driving a nightmare.
-Our New York City office is located in Washington Heights near the George Washington Bridge and the Alexander Hamilton Bridge, so we know firsthand how often 18-wheelers are involved in serious collisions in NYC.
+We understand firsthand how often 18-wheelers are involved in serious collisions in NYC.

 The NYPD recorded 586 crashes involving large commercial vehicles in 2021.
 Commercial trucks were the third most likely vehicle to be in a collision, accounting for approximately 7% of all motor vehicle accidents in New York City.